-The motion of the water molecules is described quantitatively by the diffusion constant and usually varies with the direction of diffusion.
+The magnitude of water molecule displacement is described quantitatively by the diffusion constant, which generally varies with the direction of diffusion.

-Isotropic diffusion is present when the distance traveled by the water molecules is the same in all directions (► Fig. 47).
-In an isotropic medium, the effects of molecular motion on the resulting MR images are independent of the direction of the gradient field.
-In the human body, nearly isotropic diffusion occurs in body fluids with freely mobile water molecules such as cerebrospinal fluid (CSF) in the ventricles or cystic fluids.
-The diffusion constants of such tissues are rather high and are identical in all directions.
+When the net random microscopic translational motion of the water molecules results in an average distance of displacement that is the same in all directions the diffusion is called isotropic (> Fig. 47).
+In such a situation the diffusion-weighted MR images are independent of the direction along which the magnetic field gradient is applied.
+In the human body, nearly isotropic diffusion occurs in body fluids with freely mobile water molecules such as the cerebrospinal fluid (CSF) in the ventricles or cystic fluids.
+The diffusion constants and average molecule displacements in these fluids are rather large and are identical in all directions.
 This results in a strong signal attenuation on diffusion-weighted images.